Why You Might think ” I Hate Computer Science” And What To Do

 We’ve all been there.
 You’re in the middle of a class, struggling to keep up, and a thought hits you: “I don’t think I care about this…in fact, I think I hate computer science.”
 If you feel this way, you’re not alone.
 Computer science isn’t for everyone—and that’s okay.
-But before you completely jump ship, take a moment to explore what might be making it so frustrating, and whether there are ways to navigate or pivot toward a path you’ll truly enjoy.
+But before you completely jump ship, take a moment to explore what might be making it so frustrating, and whether there are ways to navigate or pivot toward a career path you’ll truly enjoy.

 Key Questions to Consider Before Giving Up on Computer Science